SarthakJadhav76/Airbnb_Paris_Data_Analysis/README.md

 * Extend the analysis to other European cities for comparison.
 * Add predictive modeling to forecast Airbnb prices.
-* Build an interactive dashboard with Plotly or Power BI.
+* Build an interactive dashboard with Power BI or Tableau.

 ---